sannanansari/OOPS/Sort/Selecton_Sort/README.md

 ## Explanation:-
 Selection Sort can be explain on 2 steps:-
 1.Find minimum element in unsorted part:-
-		A.Fix min(minimum) as current element.
++ Fix min(minimum) as current element.
-		B.Then compare min with with unsorted elements.
++ Then compare min with with unsorted elements.
 	- if any element at that position is greater than current then do nothing.
 	- if any element at that position is smaller than current then fix it as min.
 2.Swap current element arr[i] with arr[min]:-
-		A.It will swap if min is found or Not.
++ It will swap if min is found or Not.